ibney-alom/home-automation-dashboard/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.0.6.

+## Install NPM

+Run `npm install` .
+By default, npm install will install all modules listed as dependencies in package. json

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.